ghmeier/core-link/README.md

 Add a ship - GET /fleet/:id/add_ship?type=<type>
     - returns the fleet

+Update fleet - GET /fleet/:id/update
+    - returns the fleet

+Upgrade fleet - GET /fleet/:id/upgrade/:upgrade_id
+    - returns the fleet

+Get a ship - GET /fleet/:id/ships/:position
+    - returns the ship (position is the numeric position of the ship in the ships array)

+Get all ships - GET /fleet/:id/ships/
+    - returns array of ships

+Upgrade a ship - GET /fleet/:id/ships/:position/upgrade/:id
+    - returns the fleet

+Add a harvester to a ship - GET /fleet/:id/ships/:position/add_harvester
+    - returns the fleet

 Create a planet - GET /planet/new
     - optional params:
         > boolean connect - determines if the planet can connect to others